The route of industrial culture in the German Ruhr region: From Duisburg to Essen

-You might be asking: is the Ruhr area actually a place to cycle?
+You might be asking: is the Ruhr area actually a place to enjoy riding your bike?
 Absolutely!
 The “Ruhrpott" is anything but dreary and grey.
 In fact, although some cities merge directly into each other, you can ride along former railway lines or rivers such as the Ruhr and the Emscher,.
 These offer long straights that are completely flat or with a low gradient.
 They are also very green and mostly free of cars.

 Basic information on the Route of industrial culture between Duisburg and Essen

 If you want to get an overview of the former industrial heart of Germany - and how much nature and culture has grown out of it - you should also climb the two heaps on our route.
 Architectural delights can be seen from afar and are often reminiscent of the industrial past.
 It’s a real reward, whilst standing on one of these artificial hills made by the mines.
 Two in particular have caught our eye, and the tour starts with the first heap.

 Also, the routes in this region are very well signposted.
 You can also get along nicely without GPS data.
 Nevertheless, it makes sense to select your desired destinations beforehand.
 The websites route-industriekultur.ruhr or ruhr-tourismus.de can help you find your desired route.
 Here, maps can also be downloaded or ordered.
 We have put together a tour with the most sights for you to enjoy.

 If you come by car, you will find a parking spot right at the foot of the heap.
 Train riders take the number 903 from the main station to the Tiger & Turtle stop - on weekdays you can take a bike with you from 9 a.m., on weekends all day.